 Liberal Studies, MLS

 The Master of Liberal Studies (MLS) provides graduate instruction in three areas: arts and humanities, social sciences, and natural sciences.
-Students in the program obtain advanced skills and knowledge in these areas and an ability to approach problems with an interdisciplinary perspective.
+Gain advanced skills and knowledge in these areas and the ability to approach problems with an interdisciplinary perspective.

 The program is open to students who have completed an undergraduate degree with a minimum 3.0 grade point average.

 Of Special Interest for Dual-Credit and Community College Instructors Needing to Meet HLC Standards

 The MLS may hold special appeal for community college, dual-credit, or other post-secondary instructors who have completed specialized coursework via an IU Online graduate certificate in biology, communication studies, composition studies, chemistry, history, language and literature, literature, mathematics, political science, or Spanish.
 As many as 18 to 20 credits from these certificates will apply to MLS degree requirements.

 The combination of discipline-specific certificate courses, plus the unique interdisciplinary core and capstone experience of the MLS, will help these instructors integrate new concepts and approaches into their teaching, thereby improving the quality of instruction and learning outcomes for their students.